 Schema Language

-A method of expressing the contents of a that is a combination of syntax (usually a unique syntax for a given schema language) with some semantics particular to writing schema.
+A method of expressing the contents of a schema that is a combination of syntax (usually a unique syntax for a given schema language) with some semantics particular to writing schema.

 Deliverable